KatharaFramework/Netkit-Lab-Generator/README.md

 Simply fill the form and download the bash script or the .zip file with the whole lab.
 It is also possible to export and import the form configuration for future changes.

-Now supports network topology preview.
+Now supports network topology preview (requires a modern browser).

+[Demo](http://bytearound.com/jobs/nlg/) (may not always be up to date).

 Created by